 One day years ago I became saddened by the suffering of the planet and it’s people, our climate changes, the deaths of innocent animals as their environment changes; and everything seemed to be “going to hell in a handbag.”

 I thought about the fears and anxieties the world’s sick or hungry; or those terrorized by their governments or thugs.
 Then there are those without jobs or no money and on and on.

 I was expressing my anxieties to one of my dear friends.
 She reminded me that people have been going through crises not unlike this for centuries.
 Many innocent people have died from plagues, torture, starvation and other tragedies for centuries.
-This is really nothing new except it is new to us now and it is frightening.
+This is really nothing new except it is new to us now and it can be frightening.

 I had trouble sleeping that night.
-I was up until 1 AM trying to solve the world’s problems (not really but they were sure enough on my mind.)
+I was up until 1 AM trying to “solve the world’s problems” (not really but they were sure enough on my mind.)